TheThreadMaster/AI-Powered-Antivirus/docs/BACKEND.md

-# AI Shield - Backend Documentation
+# AI-Powered Antivirus - Backend Documentation

 ## Overview

-The AI Shield backend is built with **FastAPI** (Python) and provides a comprehensive REST API and WebSocket server for real-time threat detection, file analysis, network monitoring, and security management.
+The AI-Powered Antivirus backend is built with **FastAPI** (Python) and provides a comprehensive REST API and WebSocket server for real-time threat detection, file analysis, network monitoring, and security management.

 ## Architecture